GSA/digitalgov.gov/content/news/2024/04/2024-04-17-progress-towards-delivering-a-digital-first-public-experience.md

 source: whitehouse
 date: 2024-04-17
 title: "Progress towards delivering a digital-first public experience"
 deck: President Biden and Vice President Harris are driving a bold vision for government agencies to provide excellent digital experiences for Americans, as outlined in the recent guidance from the Office of Management and Budget (OMB).
-Agencies have already made significant strides, with successes including the IRS improving tax information accessibility and NASA streamlining its web presence.
+Agencies have already made significant strides—successes include how the IRS improved tax information accessibility and NASA streamlined its web presence.
 Moving forward, OMB will continue collaborating with agencies to ensure ongoing improvement in digital government services.

 summary: President Biden and Vice President Harris are driving a bold vision for government agencies to provide excellent digital experiences for Americans, as outlined in the recent guidance from the Office of Management and Budget (OMB).
-Agencies have already made significant strides, with successes including the IRS improving tax information accessibility and NASA streamlining its web presence.
+Agencies have already made significant strides—successes include how the IRS improved tax information accessibility and NASA streamlined its web presence.
 Moving forward, OMB will continue collaborating with agencies to ensure ongoing improvement in digital government services.

 # See all topics at https://digital.gov/topics
 topics:
   - accessibility